 The School of Fisheries and Ocean Sciences is responsible for statewide academic, research and service programs relating to Alaska’s marine and freshwater environments and fisheries.

 Education, research and extension work on freshwater and marine systems are conducted by the departments that make up SFOS.
 The Institute of Marine Science, with major laboratory facilities in Fairbanks and Seward, focuses on oceanographic and marine biological research and graduate education.
 The Kasitsna Bay laboratory, near Homer, is the site for coastal research on intertidal and subtidal communities.
 The Juneau Center focuses on fisheries research and education.
 The Kodiak Seafood and Marine Science Center is focused on research and extension work in seafood science and sustainable harvest technology.
 The Marine Advisory Program offers public education and outreach statewide from its offices in Anchorage and coastal communities.
-Coming online in 2015, SFOS will also operate the oceanographic vessel Sikuliaq, which will be the only research ship in the United States capable of working in the ice-laden waters of polar regions.
-Sikuliaq will be based in Seward.
+SFOS also operates the oceanographic vessel Sikuliaq, a global-class research vessel designed to work in the ice-laden waters of polar regions.
+The Sikuliaq is based in Seward.

 For more information, visit www.sfos.uaf.edu or call 907-474-7824.